 Please keep in mind that past performance does not guarantee future results and that an alert with ‘optimal’ values will not necessarily end up being profitable.
 Regardless of how you configure your settings, please do not blindly follow an alert after being notified of it.

 🐳 General Tips and Strategies

 ℹ️ Remember: nobody can predict the movement of the stock market.
-Which alerts you decide to buy into will depend largely on your own risk profile, your amount of liquid capital, your personal understanding of different sectors, etc. Following alerts without doing your own proper due diligence will likely lead to poor results.
+The trades you decide to take will depend largely on your own risk profile, your amount of liquid capital, your personal understanding of different sectors, etc. Following Flow/Alerts without doing your own proper due diligence will likely lead to poor results.

 If you’re new to options and are trying to get an idea of how to better act on these alerts here are a few useful questions you should ask yourself when looking at an alert:

 - What is unusual about this alert?
 How is it different than what I would expect?

 - Is this company getting ready to report earnings or other important information?